lume/variable/README.md

 })
 ```

 Holy smokes!
 That is short and clean!
+And no event listener setup needed at the
+end!

 (Well, it could get simpler if JavaScript (EcmasScript) were to adopt
-dependency-tracking reactive computing into the language itself, but we'll leave that as an exercise for your imagination.)
+dependency-tracking reactive computing into the language itself, but we'll
+leave that as an exercise for your imagination.)

 <details><summary>Ok I couldn't help it.
 A built-in language feature might look like this:</summary>